FreeCAD/FreeCAD-documentation/wiki/Part_BooleanFragments.md

 The tool has three modes: \"Standard\", \"Split\", and \"CompSolid\".

-\"Standard\" and \"Split\" differ by the action of the tool on wires, shells and compsolids: if \"Split\", those are separated; if \"Standard\", they are kept together (get extra segments).
+\"Standard\" and \"Split\" differ by the action of the tool on wires, shells and compsolids.
+If \"Split\", those are separated.
+If \"Standard\", they are kept together (get extra segments).

 Compounding structure in \"Standard\" and \"Split\" modes follows the compounding structure of inputs.
 That is, if you feed in two compounds, each containing a sphere like on example above, the result will also contain two compounds, each containing the pieces of the originally contained sphere.
 That means, the common piece will be repeated twice in the result.
 Only if the input spheres are both not in compounds, the result will contain the common piece once.